-Our principal office is located at 3 More London Riverside, London, SE1 2RE, United Kingdom, where we lease office space under leases that terminate in early 2020.
-We also lease office space at 434 West 33rd Street, New York City, New York, under leases that terminate in 2019.
+Our principal office is located at 3 More London Riverside, London, SE1 2RE, United Kingdom, where we lease office space under three leases that terminate in early 2022.
+We also lease office space at 434 West 33rd Street, New York City, New York, under a lease that terminates in 2021.
 We intend to add new facilities as we add employees, and we believe that suitable additional or substitute space will be available as needed to accommodate any such expansion of our operations.